mmistakes/made-mistakes-jekyll/_source/_posts/paperfaces/2013-05-17-juleshughan-portrait.md

 ---
-layout: work
+layout: media
 title: "At the salon"
-description: "PaperFaces portrait of @juleshughan drawn with Paper by 53 on an iPad."
+excerpt: "PaperFaces portrait of @juleshughan drawn with Paper by 53 on an iPad."
 image:
   feature: paperfaces-juleshughan-twitter-lg.jpg
   thumb: paperfaces-juleshughan-twitter-150.jpg